Canon SL3 vs Olympus Stylus 1

 It is notable that the SL3 has a microphone port, which is missing on the Stylus 1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The SL3 is a recent model that features in the current product line-up of Canon.
-In contrast, the Stylus 1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the Stylus 1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Stylus 1 was succeeded by the Olympus Stylus 1s.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the SL3 and Stylus 1 can be found, respectively, in the Canon SL3 Manual (free pdf) or the online Olympus Stylus 1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SL3 and the Olympus Stylus 1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.